e0218a/e0218a.github.io/_posts/2023-JAN-1-hello-world.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: Day 1/365 Tech Resolutions
 ---
-# Day 1/365 Tech Resolutions

 If you are reading this I succeeded! a.k.a **Hello World!**

 For every day this year I will be working on a fun coding task.